drivendataorg/cloudpathlib/README.md

 conda install cloudpathlib-s3 -c conda-forge
 ```

 If no suffix is used, only the base classes will be usable.
-The `-all` package will similarly install all dependencies.
+See the [conda-forge/cloudpathlib-feedstock](https://github.com/conda-forge/cloudpathlib-feedstock) for all installation options.

 ### Development version